grafana/grafana/docs/sources/developers/plugins/data-frames.md

 +---------------------+------------------+------------------+------------------+------------------+
 ```

 > **Note:** Not all panels support the wide time series data frame format.
-To keep full backward compatibility we've introduced a transformation that can be used to convert from the wide to the long format.
+To keep full backward compatibility Grafana has introduced a transformation that you can use to convert from the wide to the long format.
 For usage information, refer to the [Prepare time series-transformation]({{< relref "../../panels-visualizations/query-transform-data/transform-data/#prepare-time-series" >}}).

 ## Technical references

-This section contains links to technical reference and implementations of data frames.
+The concept of a data frame in Grafana is borrowed from data analysis tools like the [R programming language](https://www.r-project.org), and [Pandas](https://pandas.pydata.org/).
+Other technical references are provided below.

 ### Apache Arrow